 - Sericite Mica: A low-luster, sheer gray-ish mica that diffuses light.
-It helps blur imperfections, and improves adhesion & slip. **Ingredients that list “mica” are typically using sericite mica**
+It helps to blur imperfections and improves adhesion & slip. **Ingredients that list “mica” are typically using sericite mica**

 - C-Smax: Sericite Mica surface treated with Carnauba Wax.
 Gives a silky feel & helps with lasting power.
 The wax aids in pressibility.
 (SMax is similar but uses a synthetic wax)

 - Pashmica: Mica powder with Silica (a natural mineral.)
 Silica glides over the skin, giving a silky feel & the powder gives a glowy sheen to your project.

 - Kaolin Clay: A sheer, silky powder that helps with adhesion and oil control.